nicatspark/microAnimation/readme.md

 ### Animating with multiple keyframes

 The underlying Web Animation API blurs the differences between transitions and keyframe animation.
 So we do too :) For a keyframe animation, pass an array of keyframe objects.
-The offset property is optional, and defaults to 0.
+The offset property is optional, defaults to splitting equally between frames.
 In the example below, the background color will change to orangered at 70% of the animation.
 The keyframes will equally share the duration if the middle keyframe(s) `offset` key is omitted.

 ```js
 ...